HarryJamesGreenblatt/A-Riff-In-React/docs/azure_deployment.md

 *   **`azure-deploy.yml`**: A comprehensive workflow that deploys both the Azure infrastructure via Bicep and builds/deploys the React application to App Service.

 This workflow is triggered on pushes to the `main` branch.
+It performs the following steps:

+1.  **Provision Infrastructure**: Runs the Bicep templates from the `infra/` directory to create or update all necessary Azure resources, including the App Service for the frontend and the Function App for the backend.
+2.  **Build & Deploy Backend**:
+    *   Navigates to the `api/` directory.
+    *   Builds the Node.js/TypeScript project.
+    *   Deploys the compiled code to the Azure Function App.
+3.  **Build & Deploy Frontend**:
+    *   Navigates to the root directory.
+    *   Builds the React application.
+    *   Deploys the static assets to the Azure App Service.

 See `docs/github_actions_azure.md` for detailed pipeline setup instructions.